 - Save for ongoing payments.
 Contact your homeowners insurance company and let them know you’ve paid off the mortgage and to remove any billing information associated with your lender.
 Save for lump sum property tax payments.

-It’s never too early to think about how to reinvest what you’re saving in mortgage payments.
-After celebrating a financial milestone, start working towards others.
+It’s never too early to think about how to reinvest what you’re saving in monthly mortgage payments.
+After celebrating a financial milestone, start working toward others.
 You might decide to pay off other debt, increase your retirement savings or use the savings to make your own home renovations to increase property value.